ScriptFUSION/UpDown-Meter/README.md

 Download
 --------

-To download the latest version see the [releases][Releases].
+See the [latest release][Latest release] to download the Windows installer (`.exe`), compiled binaries (`.zip`) or source code.
+It is recommended to use the installer.
+The installer ensures all requirements are met, downloading and installing any missing dependencies, and automatically overwrites any previously installed version.

 Requirements
 ------------

-UpDown Meter requires [.NET Framework 4.5.1][.NET Framework] which ships with Windows 8.1 and later but can be installed on earlier versions of Windows.
+UpDown Meter requires [.NET Framework 4.5.1][.NET Framework], which ships with Windows 8.1 and later, but can be installed on earlier versions of Windows.
+The installer will automatically install .NET Framework if needed.

 Contributing
 ------------